cpriouzeau/ledge-doc/source/chapter4-firmware.rst

 Firmware
 *********

-This chapter discusses specific firmware generation for LEDGE RP.
+This chapter describes specific firmware generation for LEDGE RP.